Roomando/Roomando/README.md

 - 🌱 I’m currently learning **Java, Python, Javascript, SQL, NoSQL, REACT and Node.js**

 <h3> I'm still learning the ropes, discovering new things, and will update this soon! </h3>
-<h3> If you've already discovered me you're either a really close friend or you went down a weird rabbit hole in the internet!</h3>
+<h3> If you've discovered my github you're either a close friend or you went down a weird rabbit hole in the internet!</h3>

 <!--
 **Roomando/Roomando** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.